noahhdf/dotfiles/install_tmux.md

 # Install TMUX
 Without the need to be `root`!
-Keep TMUX up to date using Github.

 ## Prerequisites
 We need the packages `libevent` and `ncurses`.
-This little script will download the newest versions from the websites respectively  and install them locally in the folder `~/.local`.
+This little script will download the newest versions from the websites respectively  and install them locally in the directory `~/.local`.
-We will make a temporary folder in which we will download the sources, and delete them later.
+We will make a temporary directory in which we will download the sources, and delete them later.
 ```bash
 cd $HOME
 mkdir -p .local